radwasherif/picoproject/README.md

  index --> The landing page.
  home --> user's homepage.
- portfolios --> all portfolios for the guest to view
+ portfolios --> all portfolios for the guest/user to view
  create-portfolios --> The form presented to user to create his/her portfolio.
  register and signin (self-explanatory)